-The use of chemical weed control is surrounded with uncertainties and debate.
+The use of chemical weed control is surrounded by uncertainties and debate.
 Are they safe to use?
 How will they affect the environment?
 Do they pose a threat to humans?
 All of these are important issues to consider BEFORE using them in the garden.
 As of late, the use of Roundup and its effects has been at the forefront of discussion.
 Are there safer alternatives to Roundup for weeds in the garden?
 There are.
 Read on for more information.

 Reasons for Glyphosate Alternatives